 - Wash your dog with a special medicated anti-fungal shampoo meant for Malassezia.
-Fourteen studies have identified that using a broad spectrum formulation containing 2% miconazole nitrate & 2% chlorhexidine gluconate is more effective against Malassezia by a long shot.
-Ours contains that top-rated formula and is excellent.
+Studies have identified that using a broad spectrum formulation containing 2% miconazole nitrate & 2% chlorhexidine gluconate is more effective against Malassezia.
+Ours contains that formula.
 Removing the yeast around the ear and on the inside of the ear flaps is an important part of the quick resolution for topical Malassezia yeast.
 When bathing, try to avoid getting water down into the ear canal.
 Dry the ear as far as you can safely reach by hand after bathing.
 If you suspect that water has made into the middle ear, dry it out with homemade swimmer’s ear drops.
-(Recipe below) If you’re also using Mite Avenge, bathe on non-treatment days.
+(See recipe below) If you’re also treating with Mite Avenge, bathe your dog on non-treatment days.

 - If you suspect your dog has ear mites, now is the time to send them packing.
 After the ear is dry apply a natural antiparasitic ear mite lotion as directed.
 Repeat at least weekly for 4 weeks to ensure the parasite’s life cycle is broken.